If you like working with and helping people or doing practical work then a career in housing, property or facilities may be for you.

 To see the routes to getting into each of these sectors, take a look at our Career Pathway.

 Possible employers include:

-The UK facilities management sector is estimated to be worth £121.8 billion a year to the UK economy.
+The UK facilities management sector is worth a lot of money every year for the UK economy.

 As ever a future priority is to attract younger people into the sector and to ensure that the range of skills required, including management and leadership, problem solving and energy management, are met.